 3. “No-one’s going to read my submission anyway.”

 The good news: You’re 100% wrong.
-Retailers don’t routinely delete or bin artist submissions unless we have a very good reason.
+Retailers don’t routinely delete or bin artist submissions without reading them unless we have a very good reason.

-Like, you accidentally addressed it to our arch-rival who owns the store across the street.
+Such as: you accidentally addressed it to our arch-rival who owns the store across the street.
 Or you stuffed the envelope with glitter and now it’s in our cappuccino.
-And between our teeth.

 The bad news: When you don’t know what you’re doing, it’s easy to make mistakes that mean your submission doesn’t get read.
 Addressing it to the wrong person, for example, or including massive attachments so your email goes straight to spam.